gazebosim/gz-math/tutorials/cppgetstarted.md

 ```

 Now let's create to 3D points with arbitrary values.
 We will use the
 gz::math::Vector3 class to represent these points.
-Ignition Math provides a handy
+Gazebo Math provides a handy
 gz::math::Vector3d type which is a typedef of `Vector3<double>`.
 The result of this
 addition will be a main file similar to the following.